"Hidden" pictures on the RIVEN CDs

 These are some shots from the Lagoon on Jungle Island which cannot be accessed in the game.
 Why is not known, but it may have been a mistake.
 You can download the saved game-file here.

-Jeremy's comment: "During Riven: The Sequel to Myst, I served as a modeller and scene coordinator.
+"During RIVEN: The Sequel to MYST, I served as a modeller and scene coordinator.
 I modelled objects and placed them within these worlds.
 Objects needed to be placed naturalistically, yet serve their purpose.
 The treed field was one of my key areas.
 The scene consisted of thousands of objects, from large paths and trees, down to weeds, pebbles, and ropes on the various structures."

 Update: An anonymous contributor says the text appears to be a pangram in Latin: "Gaza frequens libycum duxit Karthago triumphum" -- fragmented and repeated several times for filler's sake.